Eswatini Work Permits & Visas: Employer Guide to Types & Sponsorship

 • Mitigate risk of permanent establishment and contractor misclassification.

-Transferring an existing team member to Swaziland?
+Transferring an existing team member to Eswatini?
 You’ll still need to navigate the same visa and payroll setup process.
 Even if the employee works for you elsewhere, a local employer of record is required to stay compliant.

 EOR’s, like Playroll, handle all local steps, including: